jlichtig/TechTrove-E-commerce-Analysis/README.md

 - From August to September 2022, as order volume was falling sharply across the board, sales from non-members would begin to outpace sales of loyalty customers in a trend that would persist through the rest of the year - non-members revenue contributions rose from a **43%** in August to **70%** in December.

 # **Recommendations:**
-- Recommend operations team look into refund date data as all average number of days before products are refunded is 733 with minimum of 670 days.
-- Recommendation to marketing to update product descriptions of expensive products to better inform customers of products
-- Based on the performance growth from loyalty members, I would recommend the program should continue to be supported.
-However, in light of the program's poor performance in late 2022, we should closely to track program KPIs moving into 2023 and reevaluate at the end of Q1 23.
-- Operations team look into refund date data as all average number of days before products are refunded is 733 with minimum of 670 days.
-- Marketing to update product descriptions of expensive products to better inform customers of products
+## **Sales**
-- Work with sales leaders and marketing to create incentives and promotional campaigns to boost order volume in historically poor performing months (February/June/October)
+- Create sales incentives and promotional campaigns to boost order volume in historically poor performing months (February/June/October)
 - Work with sales and marketing to understand what can help increase order volume in APAC region with the aim of capitalizing on the region’s willingness to purchase more expensive products
 - Remove Bose Soundsport headphones from product offerings and replace with over-the-ear style Apple AirPod Max’s.
 Consumers desire for Apple products while offering another style
 - Leverage consumer preference for Apple products in expansional
 - Expand monitor offering

-- Offer a payment plan to customers in aim to reduce refunds among higher priced products.
+## **Refunds**
+- Introduce an installment payment option at checkout aimed at reducing refund requests of higher-priced products
+- Work with marketing to update product descriptions of expensive products to better inform customers of products

+  ## **Loyalty Program:**
+- Based on the performance growth from loyalty members, I would recommend the program should continue to be supported.
+However, in light of the program's poor performance in late 2022, we should closely to track program KPIs moving into 2023 and reevaluate at the end of Q1 23.